Toronto expecting 'significant snowfall' starting Sunday night | CBC News

 Toronto expecting 'significant snowfall' starting Sunday night

-Environment Canada is predicting between 15-20 cm of snow by Monday night
+Environment Canada predicting between 15 and 20 cm of snow by Monday night

 Torontonians should brace for "significant snowfall," according to Environment Canada.

-The government agency is predicting between 15 and 20 centimetres of snow between Sunday night and Monday night, while City of Toronto forecasters say it could be as much as 30 centimetres.
+The government agency is predicting that between 15 and 20 centimetres of snow will fall between Sunday night and Monday night, while City of Toronto forecasters say it could be as much as 30 centimetres.

 City of Toronto forecasters expect the volume of snow to be "heavy, disruptive."

-Wind gusting up to 50 kilometres per hour is only expected to worsen visibility.
+Winds gusting up to 50 km/h are only expected to worsen visibility.
 Salt trucks will be out as soon as the snow starts to stick, a city spokesperson said in an emailed statement.

 The snow may fall as fast as two to three centimetres per hour on Monday morning, making for a potentially treacherous commute.